IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/Solution creation.md

 Below, you can find an example which makes use of multiple repositories to orchestrate the deployment (also known as a _multi-repository_ approach) in Azure DevOps.

-> **Note:** The sample is using a modified and standaluno version of `pipeline.deploy.yml` which can be found with working examples [here](https://github.com/segraef/Platform/blob/main/.azuredevops/pipelineTemplates/jobs.solution.deploy.yml) (`/.azuredevops/pipelineTemplates/jobs.solution.deploy.yml`) which is capable of consuming Modules via any publishing option you prefer. <br>
+> **Note:** The sample is using a modified and standalone version of `pipeline.deploy.yml` which can be found with working examples [here](https://github.com/segraef/Platform/blob/main/.azuredevops/pipelineTemplates/jobs.solution.deploy.yml) (`/.azuredevops/pipelineTemplates/jobs.solution.deploy.yml`) which is capable of consuming Modules via any publishing option you prefer. <br>
 > The Pipelines are stored in GitHub and use a GitHub service connection endpoint and hence get triggered externally.
 This is out of pure convenience and can also be stored on Azure Repos directly and be triggered in the same way. <br>
 > The full source can be found here as a reference: [Litware/Platform](https://github.com/segraef/Platform/).